flt6/M-Centers-8.0/README.md

    <img src = "https://contrib.rocks/image?repo=tinedpakgamer/M-Centers-8.0"/>
  </a>

-[M Centers 8.0] License
+## [M Centers 8.0] License

 This license applies to [M Centers 8.0].

+1. ### Grant of Rights
-1. **Grant of Rights**: You are granted permission to view and use this project for personal, non-commercial purposes only.
+   - You are granted permission to view and use this project for personal, non-commercial purposes only.

-2. **Restrictions**:
+2. ### Restrictions
    - You may not copy, modify, or distribute any part of this project for commercial purposes without explicit permission from the author.
    - You may not use this project or any part of it for commercial purposes without explicit permission from the author.
    - You may not sublicense, transfer, or otherwise redistribute the project to any third party.

+3. ### Ownership
-3. **Ownership**: The author retains all rights, title, and interest in and to the project.
+   - The author retains all rights, title, and interest in and to the project.
 No ownership rights are granted to you by this license.

+4. ### Termination
-4. **Termination**: This license is effective until terminated.
+  - This license is effective until terminated.
 Your rights under this license will terminate automatically without notice if you fail to comply with any terms of this license.
 Upon termination, you must cease all use and destroy all copies of the project.

+5. ### Disclaimer of Warranty
-5. **Disclaimer of Warranty**: The project is provided "as-is" without any warranties of any kind, either express or implied.
+  - The project is provided "as-is" without any warranties of any kind, either express or implied.